l11vdo/percuss/README.md

 As a musician myself, I had played around with metronomes and other music focused apps, but hadn't found anything like this.

-My requirement was to be able easily generate a simple percussion backing track with the tempo amd vibe I wanted.
+My requirement was to be able easily generate a simple percussion backing track with the tempo and vibe I wanted.

 ### WHAT DOES IT DO?